rpribau/hackmty-2024-app/README.md

 # AgriSense 🌱

-A tool with AI for plant detection and care could leverage technologies such as computer vision and machine learning to identify and monitor plant health.
+A tool with AI for plant detection and care with leverage technologies such as computer vision and AI to identify and monitor plant health.

 ![Copy of AgriSense](https://github.com/user-attachments/assets/25abb697-e59e-4d5b-8a42-028e84674290)